-Lipids are a main component of the biomembranes.
+Research Area - 1)Elucidation on membrane lipid structure which affects the structure and function of membrane proteins - Analysis of structure and dynamics on biomolecular complexes in a lipid bilayer - Construction for molecular basis of mutual interaction of lipid ligands and solubleproteins Research Activities Lipids are a main component of the biomembranes.
 The membrane lipids have been recently shown to play key roles in cell physiology through interactions with membrane proteins.
 On the other hand, structural biology, which has greatly accelerated the advance of biosciences, mainly focuses on proteins but little on lipids and lipid ligands.
 Because, lipids are highly flexible molecules, therefore the elucidation of the 3D structures binding to membrane proteins receptor is extremely difficult even with X-ray crystallography.
 In this project, we will elucidate the active structure of lipids in and around proteins by means of solid-state NMR techniques combined with X-ray crystallography, organic synthesis and protein engineering.
 Function of lipids will be more profoundly understood in terms of their 3D structures.
 This breakthrough will advance our knowledge in biological and biomedical sciences over the next decade, thus eventually stimulating research and development in medical and pharmaceutical areas.

-Advanced Observation Group in Astrophysics

-We are aiming to develop observational instruments by using state-of-the-art technologies and to operate them for actual observations by ourselves.
+Project Research Center for Fundamental Sciences Advanced Observation Group in Astrophysics We are aiming to develop observational instruments by using state-of-the-art technologies and to operate them for actual observations by ourselves.
 For cosmic X-ray observation, we are developing a new X-ray CCD camera for the next X-ray satellite following to the Hitomi Satellite.
 In parallel of this, together with domestic institutions as well as with NASA Goddard Space Flight Center, we are advancing the FORCE project, which will be able to observe high-energy X-rays with high spatial resolution.
 One of the main subjects is to elucidate the origin of the cosmic X-ray background radiation to understand the growth mechanism of massive black holes.
 In the field of infrared astronomy, we are leading the SPICA project, a Japan-Europe collaborative infrared space telescope with many countries/regions.
 We also lead the Japanese contribution to the WFIRST project of NASA.
 These projects are pursuing to investigate the formation histories of galaxies, stars, and planets after the Big-Bang of the universe.
 In addition to them, we are studying on small-scale satellites as well as balloon-borne telescopes that can be executed by ourselves only.
 These smaller projects enhance the frequency of research projects.

 Actually, we will launch FITE (Far-infrared Interferometric Telescope Experiment) that has the highest spatial resolution in the far-infrared region.
 It is a unique project, and is expected to image the distribution of materials around stars.
+We are also developing a new type of high-angular resolution X-ray imaging instrument which utilizes the Talbot effect.

-Detector R&D Project

-The importance of detector technologies have been increasing dramatically in modern physics experiments.
+Detector R&D Project The detector technologies are crucial in modern physics experiments.
 In particle physics, radiation-hard semi-conductor detectors with very fine position resolution, and photon detectors with extremely low inefficiency are often required.
 In astrophysics, detectors and electronics on satellites are required to have light weight, low energy consumption, and radiation hardness.
 The detector used in infrared astronomy needs an ASIC that can be operated in ultra low temperature.
 In mass spectroscopy, semi-conductor detectors are being considered.

-The development of these instruments nowadays is highly specialized and subdivided.
-To be competitive with researchers world-wide, it is more efficient to study and develop common basic technologies, and then apply them to cutting-edge detectors for each application.
-The detector technologies developed here can be utilized in various fields, such as experimental particle physics, astrophysics, mass spectroscopy, and imaging in chemistry and biology.
-This project aims to build a foundation to develop new detector technologies that can be utilized in many fields in the School of Science.
+We plan to study and develop common basic technologies, and then apply them to cutting-edge detectors for each application in various fields, such as experimental particle physics, astrophysics, mass spectroscopy, and imaging in chemistry and biology.